steshaw/steshaw.org/posts/2012-02-03-rebooting-with-octopress.markdown

 ---
-layout: post
-title: "Rebooting with Octopress"
+title: Rebooting with Octopress
-date: 2012-02-03 16:22
+published: 2012-02-03 16:22
-comments: true
-categories:
+tags: octopress
 ---

 I'm starting with a clean slate and moving to [Octopress](http://octopress.org/).